jsa2/caOptics/readme.md

 For next release:

--  Map appId's to application displayName in report (currently only AppID's are shown)
+- ~~Map appId's to application displayName in report (currently only AppID's are shown)~~ see (0.6)
 -  Allow caching of userMap() - This is good option if you test non user/group/role changes to your policies, and want to retain previous userMap
+-  Implement userMapping for guests (guests are handled, but objectId's are not checked for guest condition)

 ---